-The expansion \re{Taylor_F} of the root $\sqrt{F(s)}$ gives us the expansion $ \sqrt{F(s)}/s^2 = c_0/s^2 + c_1/s + c_2 + \dots + c_n s^{n-2} + \dots $ which after inverse change can be written as We see that $C_1=c_3,C_2=c_4,...$ and that the determinant \re{H1} coincides with the determinant \re{M1}, i.e. the Cayley criterion for the case of the even period with the polynomial $F$ coincides with the Malyshev's criterion for the equation \re{PellAbel} with the polynomial $R$.
-We have proved
+The expansion \re{Taylor_F} of the root $\sqrt{F(s)}$ gives us the expansion $ \sqrt{F(s)}/s^2 = c_0/s^2 + c_1/s + c_2 + \dots + c_n s^{n-2} + \dots $ which, after an inverse change, can be written as We see that $C_1=c_3,C_2=c_4,...$ and that the determinant \re{H1} coincides with the determinant \re{M1}, i.e. the Caley criterion for the case of an even period with the polynomial $F$ coincides with the Malyshev's criterion for the equation \re{PellAbel} with the polynomial $R$.
+We have proven

-\begin{pr} \lab{t_PA_Poncelet} Let the Poncelet problem for given conics $A$ and $B$ generate a polynomial $F$ of the third order by formula \re{char_F} and a polynomial $R$ by formula \re{RF}.
-Then the equation \re{PellAbel} with polynomial $R$ of the fourth order is solvable if the Poncelet problem is periodic with an even period.
-Vice versa, for given real polynomial $R$ of the fourth order without constant term one can build a pair of conics $A$ and $B$ so that the Poncelet problem (generated by polynomial $F$ by means of formulae \re{char_F} and \re{RF}) is periodic with an even period if the equation \re{PellAbel} with polynomial $R$ is solvable. \end{pr}
+\begin{pr} \lab{t_PA_Poncelet} Let the Poncelet problem for the given conics $A$ and $B$ generate a polynomial $F$ of the third order by formula \re{char_F} and a polynomial $R$ by formula \re{RF}.
+Then the equation \re{PellAbel} with polynomial $R$ of the fourth order is solvable, if the Poncelet problem is periodic with an even period.
+Conversely, for a given real polynomial $R$ of the fourth order without a constant term, one can build a pair of conics $A$ and $B$, so that the Poncelet problem (generated by polynomial $F$ by means of formulas \re{char_F} and \re{RF}) is periodic with an even period, if the equation \re{PellAbel} with polynomial $R$ is solvable. \end{pr}